 - Connect Azure Active Directory connector

-- P1/ P2 license required for export sign-in data to Azure Sentinel
+- P1/ P2 license required for export sign-in data to Microsoft Sentinel

 - Emergency account configured.